instantOS/liveutils/README.md

 # liveutils

-Programs included with the live installation medium
+Programs included with the live installation medium for instantOS.

+**Please do not install these on an existing installation of instantOS outside the live session**